Swakopmund-Municipal-System/backend/activities-service/service/readme.md

 ## Running the tests
 - the tests require an instance of postgres to be running.
 In this case we can use the development postgres container created above.
    - In github actions, an instance of postgres must be created for the tests to run.
+- make sure to export the DATABASE_URL environment variable as above
 - in the root folder (`/app`), run `bash scripts/runTests.sh` to run the tests